cchitsiang/awesome-stars/topics.md

 - [evrone/go-clean-template](https://github.com/evrone/go-clean-template) - Clean Architecture template for Golang services
 - [charmbracelet/bubbletea](https://github.com/charmbracelet/bubbletea) - A powerful little TUI framework 🏗
 - [hibiken/asynq](https://github.com/hibiken/asynq) - Simple, reliable, and efficient distributed task queue in Go
-- [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers is a Golang library that providing a friendly API to run Docker container.
-It is designed to create runtime environment to use during your automatic tests.
+- [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Golang library that provides a friendly API to run Docker containers.
+It is designed to create a runtime testing environment to use during your automatic tests.
 - [num30/config](https://github.com/num30/config) - Declarative configuration for Go
 - [noborus/trdsql](https://github.com/noborus/trdsql) - CLI tool that can execute SQL queries on CSV, LTSV, JSON and TBLN.
 Can output to various formats.
 - [alphadose/ZenQ](https://github.com/alphadose/ZenQ) - A thread-safe queue faster and more resource efficient than golang's native channels